Brachioplasty (Upper Arm Lift) Northern Virginia

 It’s natural to feel some anxiety, whether it’s stress or even excitement for your anticipated new look.
 You should be prepared to ask any questions you have.

-Yes, some of the possible risks include bleeding, infection, poor wound healing, scarring, fluid accumulation or seroma, damage to deeper structures such as blood vessels, nerves and muscles, numbness or other changes in skin sensation and pain.
+Yes, as this is a surgical procedure, there are some risks.
+Some of the possible risks include bleeding, infection, poor wound healing, scarring, fluid accumulation or seroma, damage to deeper structures such as blood vessels, nerves and muscles, numbness or other changes in skin sensation and pain.
 There’s a chance the sutures might not absorb and surface through the skin, causing irritation, drainage and redness.
 When you choose a board certified plastic surgeon to perform your procedure, you can minimize these risks by choosing someone with extensive experience and expertise.

 All risks will be discussed before you give your consent for the surgery.
 It’s important that you understand all the risks and ask plenty of questions during your consultation.